 Possible Complications of Surgery

 Infection may occur superficially in the wound or deep around the prosthesis.
-It may happen while in the hospital or after you go home.
+It may happen within days or weeks of surgery.
 It may even occur years later.

 Minor infections of the wound are generally treated with antibiotics.
 Major or deep infections may require more surgery and removal of the prosthesis.
 Any infection in your body can spread to your joint replacement.